Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Remove-AzureADApplicationPasswordCredential.md

 PS C:\> Remove-AzureADApplicationPasswordCredential -ObjectId $AppId -KeyId $KeyIds[0].KeyId
 ```

-The first command gets the ID of an application by using the Get-AzureADApplication (./Get-AzureADApplication.md)cmdlet, and then stores it in the $AppID variable.
+The first command gets the ID of an application by using the [Get-AzureADApplication](./Get-AzureADApplication.md) cmdlet, and then stores it in the $AppID variable.

-The second command gets the password credential for the application identified by $AppID by using the Get-AzureADApplicationPasswordCredential (./ Get-AzureADApplicationPasswordCredential.md)cmdlet.
+The second command gets the password credential for the application identified by $AppID by using the [Get-AzureADApplicationPasswordCredential](./Get-AzureADApplicationPasswordCredential.md) cmdlet.
 The command stores it in the $KeyId variable.

 The final command removes the application password credential for the application identified by $AppID.